akeomanivong/akeomanivong/README.md

 - 📫 How to reach me: asia.keomanivong@gmail.com
 - :runner: Fun fact #1: I enjoy physical activity, including running, biking, karate, backpacking, rock climbing, and snowboarding!
 - :game_die: Fun fact #2: I play a lot of board games!
 I've played chess since 1st grade and I currently own 80 board games.

+>### _"The trouble with programmers is that you can never tell what a programmer is doing until it is too late." -Seymour Cray_
 <!--
 **akeomanivong/akeomanivong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.